 Chapter 3 ends up arguing there is a good chance we’re in a simulation, whether created by future descendants of ourselves or aliens.
 Chapter 4 gets on track with discussing whether God(s) could exist but not be benevolent or disinterestedly distant.

-I was only somewhat familiar with “Rick and Morty” before getting this book, so I handed it to our family’s “Rick and Morty” expert—my middle school son.
+I was only somewhat familiar with the series before getting this book, so I handed it to our family’s television expert—my middle school son.
 To my surprise, he read several chapters of the book.
 He thought that some of the topics overlapped, but each author took these subjects in different directions, so it wasn’t repetitive.
 He also noted that the jokes in the book are completely in line with the TV show.
-He laughed at a number of points.
+He laughed at several points.

-He considered the book “Rick and Morty and Philosophy” an interesting explanation of concepts he’d already seen shown in the TV show.
+He considered the book to be an interesting explanation of concepts he’d already seen shown in the TV show.
 It taught him a number of high-level terms and the logical structures that were alluded to in the show.

 © 2019 Tamara Wilhite